scikit-image/scikit-image/doc/source/skips/0-skip-process.rst

 --------------

 SKIP stands for SciKit-Image Proposal.
-A SKIP is a design document providing information to the NumPy community, or describing a new feature for scikit-image or its processes or environment.
-The SKIP should provide a concise technical specification of the feature and a rationale for the feature.
+A SKIP is a design document providing information to the community, or describing a new feature for scikit-image or its processes or environment.
+The SKIP should provide a rationale for the proposed change as well as a concise technical specification, if applicable.

-We intend SKIPs to be the primary mechanisms for proposing major new features, for collecting community input on an issue, and for documenting the design decisions that have gone into NumPy.
+We intend SKIPs to be the primary mechanisms for proposing major new features, for collecting community input on an issue, and for documenting the design decisions that have gone into scikit-image.
 The SKIP author is responsible for building consensus within the community and documenting dissenting opinions.